shajra/haskell-hls-nix/doc/nix.md

     /nix/store/83arjks74ix6w3hzgvlbhzjnsj05cpzf-haskell-language-server-ghc8104-renamed

-## Running commands<a id="sec-4-3"></a>
+## Running commands<a id="sec-5-3"></a>

 We can run commands in Nix-curated environments with `nix run`.
 Nix will take executables found in packages, put them in an environment's `PATH`, and then execute a user-specified command.

-With `nix run`, you don't even have to build the package first with `nix build` or mess around with the "result" symlinks. `nix run` will build the project if it's not yet been built.
+With `nix run`, you don't even have to build the package first with `nix build` or mess around with "result" symlinks. `nix run` will build the project if it's not yet been built.

 For example, to get the help message for the `haskell-language-server-8.10.4` executable provided by the `haskell-language-server-ghc8104-renamed` package selected by the `hls-renamed` attribute path from `.`, we can call the following: